Aphexis/htn-2020/README.md

-# Recipe Comparer
+# HTN Hack
-This is a React and Express app for comparing recipes!
-Currently deployed (in development) at https://recipe-comparer.herokuapp.com/.
+This is a React and Express app that will be deployed on Heroku!

 ## Development
 The frontend lives within the `client` folder, and the backend lives within the `server` folder.
 Each has their own `package.json` - install packages for the frontend/backend within their respective folders.
 The global `package.json` is used to run the app as a whole (in deployment) and doesn't have any npm modules associated with it.